Crypto Fear & Greed Index: What It Is and How to Use It

 Due Diligence and Do Your Own Research

 All examples listed in this article are for informational purposes only.
-You should not construe any such information or other material as legal, tax, investment, financial, or other advice.
+You should not construe any such information or other material as legal, tax, investment, financial, cybersecurity, or other advice.
 Nothing contained herein shall constitute a solicitation, recommendation, endorsement, or offer by Crypto.com to invest, buy, or sell any crypto assets.
 Returns on the buying and selling of crypto assets may be subject to tax, including capital gains tax, in your jurisdiction.
 Any descriptions of Crypto.com products or features are merely for illustrative purposes and do not constitute an endorsement, invitation, or solicitation.

 Past performance is not a guarantee or predictor of future performance.
 The value of crypto assets can increase or decrease, and you could lose all or a substantial amount of your purchase price.
 When assessing a crypto asset, it’s essential for you to do your research and due diligence to make the best possible judgement, as any purchases shall be your sole responsibility.